-From the 1950s to fairly recently we mistakenly believed that high levels of cholesterol were caused by eating foods that were themselves high in cholesterol.
+From the 1950s to fairly recently we mistakenly believed that eating foods high in cholesterol caused high levels of cholesterol.
 An updated perspective on high cholesterol levels is its relationship to systemic inflammation, which hawthorn, with its high flavonoid content, helps to reduce.

 For High Blood Pressure

 For herbalists, one of the most common indications for hawthorn is high blood pressure.
-Some herbalists use hawthorn singly, others combine it with other herbs, and it is commonly suggested alongside a healthy diet and regular exercise.
+Some herbalists use hawthorn singly, others combine it with other herbs, and herbalists commonly suggest it alongside a healthy diet and regular exercise.
 After centuries of use, it remains a favorite for decreasing hypertension.

 For Heart Health